 the HMS School for Children with Cerebral Palsy,

 Leah's training began as a Drama Student at Ithaca College where she received a BA degree and graduated Magna Cum Laude.
 While enrolled at Ithaca College, she spent three semesters abroad and trained at the Eugene O’Neill Theater Center’s National Theater Institute in Waterford, CT, the Moscow Art Theatre School in Russia, and the Gate Theatre of London, England.
 It was during her undergraduate career that she became interested in theatrical movement work, particularly that of Michael Chekhov, and has studied his acting technique with the International Michael Chekhov Association.
 She is graduate of Temple University’s MFA Acting program.

-Leah's current scholarship is focused on elevating the unique voices of her students through her studies with Theatrical Intimacy Education, and towards her certification with the International Coach Federation.
+Leah's current scholarship is focused on elevating the unique voices of her students through her studies with Theatrical Intimacy Education, and has completed training with the International Coach Federation.